hanulbogo/CoActivity/README.md

   2. Run the ".bat" files, the output of running _CoActDiscovery_Feature_Extraction_Youtube.m_., to get the features.

 # Step 3 - Run UT_Initial_Step.m
-This code translate the extracted features into _".mat"_ files
+This code translate information about input, ground truth and the extracted features into _".mat"_ files.<br>
+Edit and run this code with your own directories.

+# Step 4 - Run UT_RUN_THIS.m
+This code returns the co-activity frames of the input videos and precision, recall and F-measure.
+Edit and run this code with your own directories.